BS-Laboratory/SIRE506/02-Assignment.md

 ## Due date: Jan 29, 2021

 ## Learning Objectives
-1. Become familiar with version control using git
+1. Become familiar with version control using git and exploratory data analysis using R
 2. Practice performing exploratory data analysis, and writing a descriptive statistics report.

 ## Instruction